 Andersonville National Historic Site is pleased to work with Scouting groups.
 The park has a long tradition of working together with scout groups on service projects, Eagle Scout projects and merit badges.
 A long-standing historical hike program provides resource learning opportunities for all ages of scouts.
-The park also offers a primitive group camping area for scouting groups by reservation only.

 Did You Know?

 The largest artifact in the National Prisoner of War Museum is the “Sack of Cement Cross” from Camp O’Donnell in the Philippines.
 The total height of the cross is 8 ft.
 The cross was built as a memorial to American prisoners who perished in the camp.